QSFT/openshift-log-cartridge/README.md

 ## Usage / Log types supported

-The Logging Cartridge supports Apache, HAProxy, JBoss log formats and a default one as shown below.
-Redirect the application logs to OPENSHIFT_LOG_DIR in the below format and the log will be tailed, loaded into Doradus.
+The Logging Cartridge supports Apache, HAProxy, JBoss log formats and a default format as shown below.
+Redirect the application logs to OPENSHIFT_LOG_DIR in the corresponding format and the log will be tailed, loaded into Doradus.

 `<ISO 8601 Standard time> <LogLevel> <Log Message>`
 For example: `2015-03-20 11:08:05 INFO Test Message One`